pytorch/tutorials/prototype_source/semi_structured_sparse.rst

     #   (dropout): Dropout(p=0.1, inplace=False)
     # )

 Then, we'll take a single pruning step.
-All pruners implement a `update_mask()` method that updates the mask with the logic being determined by the pruner implementation.
+All pruners implement a ``update_mask()`` method that updates the mask with the logic being determined by the pruner implementation.
-The step method calls this update_mask functions for the weights specified in the sparse config.
+The step method calls this ``update_mask`` functions for the weights specified in the sparse config.

-We will also evaluate the model to show the accuracy degredation of zero-shot pruning, or pruning without fine-tuning / retraining.
+We will also evaluate the model to show the accuracy degradation of zero-shot pruning, or pruning without fine-tuning / retraining.

 .. code:: python